Vanille-N/RedBlackTree/README.md

   - succ(Node(V)) ; Find node with the next bigger value
   - pred(Node(V)) ; Find node with the next smaller value

-  for any f of these functions,
+  for any f of these functions :
-    - f raises an error is no node satisfies the required property
-    - f? returns nil if no node satisfies the required property
-    - f! returns a list of all nodes that satisfy the property
+    f raises an error is no node satisfies the required property ; f? returns nil if no node satisfies the required property ; f! returns a list of all nodes that satisfy the property